BenchCouncil/VC-MedAI/README.md

-# VC-MedAI(Transforming Clinical Trials in Medicine: The Reshaping Power of Virtual Clinician-Based In-silico Trials for AI)
+# VC-MedAI---Transforming Clinical Trials in Medicine: The Reshaping Power of Virtual Clinician-Based In-silico Trials for AI

 # 一.Data Access